LaendleEnergy/LaendleEnergy.github.io/index.md

   - In the ranking list, write how often you have labeled
   - Create a button for labeling from the ranking list
   - Highlight benefit for labeling
-  - Overview dialog for the missing first place such as "Hey Walter, assign 5 more labels to get the pizza 😀"
+  - Overview dialog for the missing first place such as "Hey Walter, assign 5 more labels to get the pizza"
   - Rename navigation button: instead of "Comparison" something else, e.g. "Household members ranking", "Reward"?
 - Personal information page
   - Save highly sensitive data securelyo Mark optional fields